Brummana: In Art and Literature

 An engraving of William Henry Bartlett's painting of the Villages of Brumhanna, in Mount Lebanon is accompanied by a posthumous poetical illustration by Letitia Elizabeth Landon in Fisher's Drawing Room Scrap Book, 1840.

 Places

-Broummana has many hotels, including the Grand Hills Hotel, Broummana Hotel, Kanaan Hotel, Le Crillion, Printania Hotel, Jawhara Palace, and Garden Hotel.
+Brummana has many hotels, including the Grand Hills Hotel, Broummana Hotel, Kanaan Hotel, Le Crillion, Printania Hotel, Jawhara Palace, and Garden Hotel.

 It also has a number of restaurants and cafés - as well as a number of pubs and roasteries.